afsalthaj/zendesk-search/README.md

 ## Cross Document Search
 Cross document search is kept on hold until it is required.
 This is being able to search for a particular search field and value, and bring the information where that appears across all documents.
-This is fairly possible, by doing something along the below lines (of pseudoish code)
+This is fairly possible, by doing something along the below lines (of pseudoish code).

 ```scala